Ancient Steam, Classic Crocodiles

 London to Olten by rail

 You travel by Eurostar Plus from London St. Pancras to Paris Gare du Nord.
 You then continue from Paris by TGV to Basel, arriving in Switzerland by late afternoon.
 From there you continue on an SBB train for the short distance to Olten.
-You check into your hotel near the station and the historic old town and have time to relax before a welcome dinner is provided.(B D)
+You check into your hotel near the station and the historic old town and have time to relax before a welcome dinner is provided.(D)

 SBB Crocodile 13254 on the Gotthard summit route